|Nutrition Facts (per serving)|

 |Total Carbohydrate 162g||59%|

 |Dietary Fiber 6g||22%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Shrimp fried rice is a great recipe for nights when you're looking for a quick way to use up leftovers.
-Feel free to experiment with using fresh mushrooms or other vegetables in place of the peas, and to double up on the ham if you don't have frozen shrimp.
+Feel free to experiment with using fresh mushrooms or other vegetables in place of the peas.

 - 1/2 cup peas

 - 4 cups rice (cooked but cold)

 - 4 to 5 tablespoons oil (for stir-frying, or as needed)

 - 1 tablespoon oyster sauce (or to taste)

 - 1 tablespoon soy sauce (or to taste)